p4-team/ctf/2015-09-16-csaw/crypto_100_notesy/README.md

 ### ENG Version

-We are given a web page textbox, that encrypts entered messages.
+We are given a link to a web page with a textbox which encrypts entered messages.

 ![](./notesy.png)

-The page made GET request to php script encrypt.php, passing our message as m parameter.
+The page was making a GET request to a php script encrypt.php, passing our message as parameter.
 Placeholder on the main site was `Give me like a note dude`, javascript refuses to encrypt messages shorter than 5 characters.
 We have tried wide range of various attempts: sending short messages directly to php script, really long messages, but nothing succeeded.

-Do you know now what the flag is?
-We didn't for about 20 hours… right in front of our eyes…
+Do you already know now what the flag is?
+We didn't for about 20 hours… while it was right in front of our eyes…

-Just an hour after the contest began (we don't know exact time of starting our attempts to solve the task), we've noticed that dependency between letters is as follows:
+Just an hour after the contest began (we don't know the exact time when we started to work on this task) we've noticed that dependency between letters is as follows:

 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ
 UNHMAQWZIDYPRCJKBGVSLOETXF
 ```
 We tried to think really out of the box, but that didn't help much.
 The hint helped us a lot (If you have the ability to encrypt and decrypt, what do you think the flag is?) it became clear that the flag is the cipher's key.
-But because this was substitution cipher, there was no key per se.
+But because this was a substitution cipher, there was no key per se.
 So flag could only be `UNHMAQWZIDYPRCJKBGVSLOETXF`.
-This had to be the most frustrating challenge we have faced since a very long time.
+This was the most frustrating challenge we have faced for a very long time.